Brochures are a great marketing tool for businesses of all varieties and sizes.

 When choosing your aesthetic, all your design elements should work together in harmony not against one another.

 Doing so builds a more attractive, appealing layout, can catch someone’s eye, while conveying all your information.
 Make something easy on the eye and have working parts.
-For example, look at the two images below.
-Which one has a more appealing design?

 Hopefully, we can all agree that the picture on the right uses its design elements to work together and unifies the brand.
 The fold design, images, font, consistent colors all make a beautiful aesthetic that is easy to look at and you know right away what the brochure is about.

 The brochure on the left is a little plain.
 In my opinion, the design elements work more against each other than they do as a unified brand.
 The colors are all different and from just looking at the image you are still left confused as to what their product or services are.